This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with mesothelioma patients.

 A therapist trained in pain management can help patients use breathing exercises, visualization techniques, and various types of meditation for coping.
 They also provide helpful tips and advice for managing pain, such as eating a better diet, getting more sleep, putting limitations on activities, and using distractions.

-Cancer Pain is Undertreated
+Cancer and Mesothelioma Pain Is Undertreated

 Too often, cancer patients suffer unnecessarily.
 Treating late-stage oncology pain is complex, and having a trained medical practitioner to help guide this treatment can be helpful.